Honduras former first lady gets 14 years in prison on fraud charges | Law-Order

 Honduras former first lady gets 14 years in prison on fraud charges

 A Honduran court sentenced the country's former first lady, Rosa Bonilla, to 14 years in prison on Wednesday on charges of fraud and misappropriation of funds destined for social programs, a judicial spokesperson said.
-Bonilla, wife of former President Porfirio Lobo, spent some 12.2 million lempiras (then worth around $590 million) meant for low-income children on personal credit card payments, her children's school fees and real estate construction, according to the public ministry.
+Bonilla, wife of former President Porfirio Lobo, spent some 12.2 million lempiras (then worth around $590,000) meant for low-income children on personal credit card payments, her childrens' school fees and real estate construction, according to the public ministry.

 A Honduran court sentenced the country's former first lady, Rosa Bonilla, to 14 years in prison on Wednesday on charges of fraud and misappropriation of funds destined for social programs, a judicial spokesperson said.

-The Supreme Court ordered a re-trial by a lower court, which found Bonilla guilty in March this year.
-Bonilla's husband was elected in late 2009 after a military coup ousted then-President Manuel Zelaya, and he served until 2014.
+The Supreme Court ordered a re-trial by a lower court, which found Bonilla guilty in March of this year.

-The couple's son, Fabio Lobo, was sentenced to 24 years in prison by a U.S. court in 2017 after pleading guilty to charges of conspiring to import cocaine into the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)